 Mutual Funds have gained significant traction over the past decade.
-If you are considering investing in a mutual fund, it is essential that you understand the basics of mutual funds and understand the types of funds and their features so that you can make the right decision.
+If you are considering investing in a mutual fund, it is essential that you understand the basics of mutual funds and understand the types of mutual funds in India and their features so that you can make the right decision.

 Equity funds, as the name suggests, invest in equities and equity-based instruments.
 The money is invested in a basket of shares that may belong to different sectors, different market capitalization, and the likes.
 Equity funds are likely to provide the highest returns over the long-term and but come with a high degree of risk.
 Check out the best equity funds to invest in the Tarrakki app.

 Debt funds invest in fixed income securities such as corporate bonds, government bonds, treasury bills, commercial papers, and the likes.
 Depending on the duration of maturity of instruments, the funds are classified as Fixed Maturity Plans (FMPs), Gilt Fund, Short Term Plans, Long Term Bonds, etc.

 A debt fund should be opted for if you are looking for a safer investment.
 The returns level in such funds is lower when compared to the equity counterpart, and the same time it comes with lower risk.